Talat Ahmad: Education

-Ahmad did his schooling from Giridih Higher Secondary School.
-In 1977, he joined Aligarh Muslim University to pursue MSc in geology.
-He completed M Phil in Ore Petrology from Jawaharlal Nehru University in 1980 and in 1985, he completed his PhD in Igneous Petrology from JNU.
+Ahmad did his schooling at Giridih Higher Secondary School.
+In 1972, he joined Aligarh Muslim University to pursue a BSc in geology, which he completed in 1975.
+Subsequently, he pursued an MSc in geology, which was awarded to him in 1977.
+He completed his M.Phil in Ore Petrology from Jawaharlal Nehru University in 1980.
+In 1985, he completed his PhD in Igneous Petrology from Jawaharlal Nehru University.

 He did a postdoctoral fellowship with University of Leicester during 1988–89 under a Government of India Fellowship and another from University of Cambridge under Natural Environment Research Council (NERC) during 1997–98.
 In 1999–2000, he did another postdoctoral fellowship under Japanese Society for Promotion of Science (JSPS) with Nagoya University, Japan.

 Career

 In 1979, Ahmad got selected in the UPSC and started working as a junior geologist with the Geological Survey of India (GSI) and formally joined GSI in February 1980.
 He worked there for a year, but left it soon after as for him, it was more of a survey and less of research.
-Later, he worked as a Scientist-B with Wadia Institute of Himalayan Geology, Dehra Dun from 16 July 1984 to 3 September 1989.
+Later, he worked as a Scientist with Wadia Institute of Himalayan Geology, Dehra Dun from 16 July 1984 to 3 September 1989.
 Ahmad worked at the Wadia Institute of Himalayan Geology, Dehra Dun, as a scientist under DST for nineteen years (1984–2003).

-He joined department of geology, University of Delhi as professor on 31 October 2003.
+He joined the Department of Geology, University of Delhi as a professor on 31 October 2003.
 There he started a project in central India and Rajasthan, in addition to research work in Himalayas.
 He got another project, Russian Foundation for Basic Research (RFBR) after coming to the valley of Kashmir.

 He took over as vice-chancellor of University of Kashmir on 1 June 2011.

-On 29 April 2014, Ahmad was appointed as the vice-chancellor of Jamia Millia Islamia, New Delhi.
+On 29 April 2014, Ahmad was appointed as the Vice-Chancellor of Jamia Millia Islamia, New Delhi.
 Pursuant to the permission of the chancellor of the university, Ahmad was relieved from the post by A M Shah, dean of academic affairs of the university.
-Ahmad joined Jamia Millia Islamia on 15 May 2014, taking over from officiating vice-chancellor Prof S M Sajid and thus succeeded Najeeb Jung after he was sworn in as the 20th lieutenant governor of Delhi in April 2013.
+Ahmad joined Jamia Millia Islamia on 15 May 2014, taking over from officiating Vice-Chancellor Prof S M Sajid and thus succeeded Najeeb Jung after he was sworn in as the 20th lieutenant governor of Delhi in April 2013.

-In 2018, Ahmad was appointed as vice-chancellor of Kashmir University for the second time.